TheBdouilleur2/jesite/README.md

 # jesite
-This is the source code of the jesite
+This is the developer version of the source code of the jesite